 2. Keep it to one page

-Apparently, Google prefer a one-page CV, unless you are applying for a technical or engineering position.
+Apparently, Google prefers a one-page CV, unless you are applying for a technical or engineering position.
 This may be Google’s preference, and the one-page recommendation does get mentioned from time to time, but it’s largely an urban myth with little foundation.

-Let’s face it, how can you make an informed shortlisting decision based on one-page of information, and why do hiring managers and recruiters check out job seekers on LinkedIn if they desire less information?
+Let’s face it, how can you make an informed shortlisting decision based on one page of information, and why do hiring managers and recruiters check out job seekers on LinkedIn if they desire less information?

-The purpose of a resume is to sell yourself, and one-page for most people would be hugely restrictive and inadequate.
+The purpose of a resume is to sell yourself, and one page for most people would be hugely restrictive and inadequate.
 Two pages is definitely not an issue, and in many countries, even three pages is acceptable.

-Now, I can’t vouch for the integrity of their research, but ResumeGo claims that recruiters are 2.3 times more likely to prefer a two-page resume than a one pager.
+Now, I can’t vouch for the integrity of their research, but ResumeGo claims that recruiters are 2.3 times more likely to prefer a two-page resume than a one-pager.
 I’m wholeheartedly in agreement that a slightly longer resume will serve most qualified and senior candidates better.